Cosmopolitan Logo

 Cosmopolitan Logo History

 The media brand immediately received its distinctive sign.
 Initially, it was a family magazine.
 Then, it was a literary periodical for some time, and only in the 1960s did it become an adult publication primarily oriented towards women.
 The logo, unlike the magazine’s themes, has not changed.
-It has always been a restrained inscription of “Cosmopolitan,” denoting a cosmopolitan person who holds global views and is modern and progressive.
+It has always been a restrained inscription of “Cosmopolitan,” denoting a cosmopolitan person with global views and a modern, progressive outlook.

 What is Cosmopolitan?